 Today's Homeowner looks at dozens of datapoints on roofers to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Budgeting is important when you need to tackle a project as big as roof replacement.
-Below, we outline the average price range for replacing a roof on a 1,500 square foot home in Little River.
-We also highlight price differences between common roof materials.
+Budget is an important consideration when replacing a major piece of your home like your roof.
+Below, find the average price range for roof replacement on a 1,500 square foot home in Little River, as well as price differences between various popular roofing materials.

-A new roof installation is a large home renovation that can cost tens of thousands of dollars.
-It's crucial to research and find a highly reviewed and recommended roofing company for the job.
-Here are the top things to evaluate when choosing a roofer.
+Installing a new roof is a big home renovation that might cost tens of thousands of dollars when finished.
+It's crucial to research thoroughly to find the best credentialed and most respected roofing company for the job.
+Here are the main things to consider when picking a roofer.

 Though most homeowners don't think about their roof on a daily basis, it provides critical protections for your home.
 Remain alert for these common signs that your roof may need professional inspection and repair.